Jonathan-ol-Salazar/Bug-Tracker/README.md

 ## Acknowledgments

-* Kaushik Roy Chowdhury - Generated a tutorial on how to MVC with MongoDB, this was the foundation of the entire project
+* Kaushik Roy Chowdhury - Generated a tutorial on how to use MVC with MongoDB
+* Code Foundry - Inspiration for this project